Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Conclusion

-In this paper, we described an algorithm that leverages radar ego-velocity estimates, unscaled camera pose measurements, and a continuous-time trajectory representation to perform radar-to-camera spatiotemporal calibration.
+In this paper, we described an algorithm that leverages radar ego-velocity estimates, unscaled camera pose measurements, and a continuous-time trajectory representation to perform targetless radar-to-camera spatiotemporal calibration.
 We proved that the calibration problem is identifiable and determined the necessary conditions for successful calibration.
-Using simulated data, we demonstrated that our algorithm is accurate, but can be sensitive to the amount of noise present in the radar range rate measurements.
-Further, we evaluated our algorithm through three different, real-world experiments.
-First, we showed, using data from a handheld sensor rig, that our (targetless) approach can match the accuracy of target-based calibration methods.
-Second, we presented results indicating that calibration using our algorithm can improve the localization performance of a hardware-triggered radar-camera-IMU system.
+Through simulation studies, we demonstrated that our algorithm is accurate, but can be sensitive to the amount of noise present in the radar range-rate measurements.
+Further, we evaluated our algorithm in three different, real-world environments.
+First, we showed, using data from a handheld sensor rig, that our approach can match the accuracy of target-based calibration methods.
+Second, we presented results indicating that calibration can improve the localization performance of a hardware-triggered radar-camera-IMU system.
 Finally, we established that our calibration framework can be applied to AV systems, where the radar and camera are mounted at a significant distance from each other and do not share overlapping fields of view.

 There are several potential directions for future research.
 It would be valuable to develop a method to automatically determine the knot spacing required for the continuous-time spline representation.
+Our calibration approach could naturally be extended to the multi-camera and multi-radar setting.
 Other pairs of sensors could also be considered beyond radar-camera pairs, including radar-inertial sensor combinations, for example.

 \begin{appendices}